auranic/ClinTrajan/README.md

 ## Installation

+For the moment the only way to use the package is to copy the .py files from the 'code' folder and make them available.

 ## Case studies

 We demonstrate application of the methodology to two clinical datasets, one of moderate size (1700 patients) and one of relatively large size (100000 patients).